Nithin1729S/C-Compiler-Phases/README.md

 # C Compiler Phases

 This repository contains code and resources for various phases of a C compiler.
 Each phase is implemented separately to understand the workings of a compiler better.
+More details regarding code in the report provided in the repo.
 ## Lexical Analyzer

 The lexical analyzer is the first phase of the compiler, responsible for converting the source code into a sequence of tokens.
 This phase removes comments, white spaces, and identifies keywords, identifiers, constants, operators, and punctuation symbols